 Weight: 35 to 60 pounds

-Physical Characteristics: Medium-sized dog that is sturdy yet athletic in appearance; a white coat with distinct red patches and feathering along the ears, legs, body, and tail
+Physical Characteristics: Sturdy, athletic build; white coat with distinct red patches; feathering along the ears, legs, body, and tail